 The issue of "spoiled ballots" – ballots that do not obey the rules of the election system and which hence cannot be used – depends on a lot of factors – not just the election system's mathematical definition, but also how the election officials behave, what kind of voting machines they employ, and what settings they set their machines to.

 For example in the critical Bush-versus-Gore presidential contest in Florida 2000, it was known that Blacks were much more pro-Gore than Whites.
 The Florida state governor was Bush's brother Jeb.
 The Florida state elections commissioner Katherine Harris was simultaneously Bush's Florida campaign co-chair.
-Sample voting machines of the types used in each Florida county were on display outside governor Bush's office before the election so the higher-ups could be sure that had been adjusted right.
+Sample voting machines of the types used in each Florida county were on display outside governor Bush's office before the election so the higher-ups could be sure they had been adjusted right.
 In heavily black counties and districts throughout Florida the machines were intentionally adjusted to silently reject invalid ballots.
 In contrast, in White counties, and districts expected to be pro-Bush, the machines were adjusted to complain to the voter about invalid ballots, and offer the voter the chance to try again.

 Result: Sure enough, the rates of non-counting were considerably higher in the 4 blackest Florida counties than in the 4 whitest (and the electronic voting machines in Gadsden were known to have been adjusted to silently reject invalid ballots without any indication to the voter that it was happening):